actuallyykatie/ba/exam_work/business_analytics_final.md

 ### what-if and policy

-Now let's examine some variables and "what-if" scenarios.
+Let's examine some variables and "what-if" scenarios.

 Consistent with EDA, the highest probability of subscribing a term desposit is for those aged 18-25 & 65-100.